AldoJuarz/hs-speaking-grandma-lab/README.md

 type: lab
 ---

-# Speak to Grandma
+## Speak to Grandma

-Write a speak_to_grandma method.
+#### This is a group/pair lab.
+Write out pseudocode first!

+Write a `speak_to_grandma` method that accepts one argument - what you want to say to her.

 Whatever you say to grandma, she should respond with HUH?!
 SPEAK UP, SONNY!